Achillea santolina

 Achillea santolina, a perennial herb, is commonly found in arid environments of Iraq and Jordan, but may colonize colder and more humid climates of the northern hemisphere, such as Europe and Asia.
-It is a traditional plant used as an herbal remedy in many parts of Iraq and Jordan and has been used as an insecticide and repellent.
+It is a traditional plant used as a herbal remedy in many parts of Iraq and Jordan and has been used as an insecticide and repellent.

 Botany

 Achillea santolina is a perennial herb, typically 15–30 cm tall with erect, ascending stems.
 The plant is characterized with green leaves that exhibit segments branched into three flat and ovular, serrated lobules.
 The heads of the plant are clusters of flowers with proportionally longer stalks, forming radiate and slightly convex heads.
 The plants typically grow on the edge of cultivated lands during their flowering period of March to April.

 Chemical constituents

 Achillea santolina mainly contains a high level of flavonoids and sesquiterpene lactones.
 The species also produces alkaloids, saponins, resins, tannins, sterols, carbohydrates and a volatile oil.
 Specifically, the extract of Achillea santolina contains chemical constituents such as santoflavone, artemetin, a- santonin, b- sitosterol, lupeol, and leukodin.